 With Valentine’s Day, you’re probably planning to do something nice for your family or significant other in February.
-There’s another holiday in February called International Random Acts of Kindness (RAOK) Day.
-What are RAOKs?
+There’s another holiday in February called International Random Acts of Kindness (RAK) Day.
+What are RAKs?
 It’s just what it sounds like: an unprompted nice act, often done anonymously.

 - Take your neighbor’s garbage cans to/from the curb.